Mequam/zk_notes/sap/tables.md

 about documents in the sap system one is for line items the other for headers, idk which tho so play with them for usage

+note that you can get further info from these tables from SE16N

 CDHDR
 CDPOS
 ## List of tables